outseta/outseta-server-side-demos/README.md

 # Outseta API Demos

-A collection of practical examples and scripts demonstrating how to interact with the Outseta REST API.
+A collection of practical examples and scripts demonstrating how to interact with the Outseta Admin REST API.
 This repository is designed to help developers learn how to use the API effectively through real-world examples and best practices.

 👉 **[Explore demos](#-available-demos)**

+> **⚠️ Important Security Note**: The code in these demos is intended to be used only in secure server-side environments (for example, Zapier, Make, or your own custom server).
+Do not run this code in client-side (such as websites, web apps or mobile apps) contexts, as it could expose sensitive operations and compromise your security.

 ## 🎯 Purpose